Credit Card Convenience Fee FAQs

 What credit cards can I use to pay student account charges?

 - You may make student account payments to TouchNet with Visa, MasterCard, Discover, and American Express cards.
 Other cards that are accepted are Diners Club, JCB, China Union, BC Card, and DinaCard.

 Why can credit card payments for student account charges only be accepted online?

 - Credit card charges for student account payments will be processed by TouchNet, not TCU.
 Because of that, TCU does not accept credit card payments in person, by mail, over the phone, or via fax.
-TCU will continue to process check and cash transactions without a convenience fee.
+TCU will continue to process check transactions without a convenience fee.

 Is there a fee for using a credit or debit card for student account payments?

 - Card users will be assessed a separate, non-refundable convenience fee—2.85% of the payment amount ($3 minimum fee)—at the time of each credit or debit card payment for student account charges.

 - The non-refundable convenience fee will be assessed by TouchNet and will be included with your total payment amount on your credit card statement.

 Why is a convenience fee added for credit card payments?